ananthdurai/python-persistent-apbf/README.md

 # Age-Partitioned Bloom Filter (APBF) in Python

+The code is inspired from the [apbf](https://github.com/CrowdStrike/apbf) repository.

 This repository contains a production-ready, thread-safe implementation of an Age-Partitioned Bloom Filter (APBF) in Python.
 It leverages:
 * Apache Arrow for snapshot serialization
 * Amazon S3 for storing and retrieving those snapshots